-Dave Buschena, Dept of AgEcon & Econ, Linfield Room 304, 994-5623, buschena@montana.edu Phil Bruckner, Dept. of Plant Sciences and Plant Pathology, 407 Leon Johnson, 994-5127, bruckner@montana.edu Jim Johnson, Emeritus, Dept. of AgEcon & Econ, Linfield Room 303B, 994-5606, jamesjohnson@montana.edu
+Dave Buschena, Dept of AgEcon & Econ, Linfield Room 304, 994-5623, buschena@montana.edu Phil Bruckner, Dept. of Plant Sciences and Plant Pathology, 407 Leon Johnson, 994-5127, bruckner@montana.edu

 Course description:

 Goals and Purposes of the Course

 This course provides students with an integrated view of the science, technology, production practices, product handling, product marketing system, and end uses for wheat and barley, the two most important crops grown in Montana.
 The course will emphasize the links between, on the one hand, science and technology and, on the other hand, the economic and political forces that matter in determining the entire structure of the grain industry.
 The course, almost literally, will follow the grain, beginning with an examination of the role of genetic research, plant breeding, and field trials in developing economically viable plant varieties, continuing by examining grain production issues at the farm level (including pest management, drought resistance, and fertilizer use) in the context of market and agricultural policy conditions, then investigating grain handling, processing, and marketing channels beyond the farm, and concluding by investigating end user issues in both domestic and overseas markets.